nathanmkaya/throughput/README.md

     ```bash
     ./gradlew :throughput-server:run
     ```
 3. The server will start, typically on `http://0.0.0.0:8080` (configurable in `throughput-server/src/main/resources/application.conf`).
-Check the logs for the exact address and port[cite: 6, 213].
+Check the logs for the exact address and port.

 ### Using the Client Library